 Ms. Nguyen Thi Binh, Foreign Minister of the Provisional Revolutionary Government of the Republic of South Vietnam, in an interview with foreign media.
 Photo: En.baoquocte.

-The film adapted from the novel Red Rain by writer Chu Lai heated up the Vietnamese box office when it reached the revenue milestone of 100 billion VND after 3 days of screening, setting a record in the domestic war film genre.
+The film adapted from the novel Red Rain by writer Chu Lai heated up the Vietnamese box office when it reached the revenue milestone of 100 billion VND after 3 days of showing, setting a record in the domestic war film genre.

 The woman "has typical oriental beauty"

-Lieutenant Colonel and writer Chu Lai did not directly mention Ms. Nguyen Thi Binh in his work.
+Lieutenant Colonel and writer Chu Lai did not directly name Ms. Nguyen Thi Binh in his work.
 However, he clearly wrote about the character "the head of the delegation of the Provisional Revolutionary Government of South Vietnam" with enough characteristics for readers to associate with Vice President Nguyen Thi Binh, the only woman to sign the Paris Agreement.

 Red Rain book cover.

-The author lets this character enter the diplomatic space with an unforgettable temperament.
-He describes her as "a middle-aged woman with typical oriental beauty, graceful, discreet and dignified".
+The author lets this character enter the diplomatic space with an unforgettable temperament, he describes her as "a middle-aged woman with typical oriental beauty, graceful, discreet and dignified".

 In particular, the “head of the delegation” repeatedly demonstrated the mettle of Vietnamese women, making the American negotiating team wary.
 When the opponent tried to deny the National Liberation Front, she spoke “in French, softly but firmly: